void

 Newspaper adverts and minor notices from around the turn of the century show that there was a guest house here.
 The adverts announced meetings of a trade union and theatre performances so it was probably a spacious establishment.
 At the end of 1894 the Metal worker's trade union was founded here.

 It is not known when the tavern started operation, but it must have been before 1891.
-Nor do we know when the establishment closed its doors for good.
+We also do not know when the establishment closed its doors for good.

 Quote(s) from the novel